0xDAWS/datchk/README.md

 You can verify the downloaded files are intact and unmodified by verifying the checksum file using this key.

-# What's next?
+# Planned features
-- Improve search feature
+- Improve search functionality
 - Allow users to generate a list from search results (All titles for a specific region for example)
-- Implement rename feature, which will allow users to rename files which have a different name from their entry in the datfile.
+- Implement auto-rename, which will allow users to rename files which have a different name from their entry in the datfile.
 - More error handling
 - Progress bar/counter